shrh18/Big-Data-News-Recommender/README.md

 #### Redis

-- Use for metada storage by news producers.
+- Use for metadata storage by news producers.

 #### Kafka Ecosystem